rstudio-education/glossRy/README.md

 **pseudo-random number generator**: A function that can generate a series of *pseudo-random numbers* after being initialized with a *seed*.

+**pull request**: A way to tell others about changes you have made to a GitHub repository.
+A few functions that can aid in your package development workflow are provided in the [usethis](https://usethis.r-lib.org/reference/pr_init.html) package.

+**R hub**: A free platform available to check a `R` package on several different platforms in preparation for the CRAN submission process.

 **R Markdown**: FIXME

 **raise**: To signal that something unexpected or unusual has happened in a